fstrauf/roadvagabonds/content/draft/whats-the-cost-to-live-a-day/index.md

 $ 100 * 365 days = 36,500 $/year
 $ 36,500 / 0.04 =  $ 912,500

-So roughly $ 900K is required under the assumption we earn 4% interest per year on require only $ 100.
+So roughly $ 900K is required under the assumption we earn 4% interest per year and require only $ 100.
 It's a simple example, but it shows that such a saving plan does not have to be difficult and if one is willing to adjust their life accordingly it looks achievable.

 Let's say you have a job that pays you $ 100K / year.
 With cheap living and frugal lifestyle you might be able to fork out 50% as savings.